John Carlyle (merchant): Merchant

 Carlyle established himself as a merchant at Belhaven (original name of Alexandria), a settlement that had grown up around a tobacco warehouse on the bluff overlooking the Potomac River.
 Carlyle quickly met with financial success.
-The Hicks company did not allow their workers to get married, but that did not stop him, he married Sarah Fairfax in 1747 (she was cousin of Thomas Fairfax, 6th Lord Fairfax of Cameron, one of the most influential families in Virginia).
+The Hicks company did not allow their workers to get married, but that did not stop him, he married Sarah Fairfax in 1747 (she was cousin of Thomas Fairfax, one of the most influential families in Virginia).

 He built his house between 1751 and 1753 in Alexandria, now is called Carlyle House.
 He also owned thousands of acres of land throughout Virginia, including three plantations.
 His business ventures included trading with England and the West Indies, retail operations in Alexandria, a foundry in the Shenandoah Valley, milling, and operation of a forge.
 He also undertook a number of civic and religious positions typical of a man of his status.
 Carlyle was owner of 4 ships, 3 of them capable of crossing the Atlantic to sell his products to France and Great Britain.
 The city of Belhaven was renamed to Alexandria, Virginia in 1779.

 French and Indian War

 On 26 January 1754, George Washington was appointed Colonel by Virginia's Lieutenant Governor Robert Dinwiddie, major and commissary of the Virginia forces in the French and Indian War.
 He was politically well-connected at the time and was friends with Colonel George Washington.
 John Carlyle was appointed Colonel in 1755.

-When the French and Indian forces were stronger Great Britain sent General Edward Braddock to fight their enemies.
+When the French and native forces were stronger, Great Britain sent General Edward Braddock to fight their enemies.
 In 1755, Carlyle's house was the initial headquarters for Major-General Edward Braddock in Virginia during the French and Indian War.
 The Congress of Alexandria convened at the house, most likely in the dining room, and here Braddock decided to make an expedition to the French Fort Duquesne.

 Braddock was urged not to undertake the expedition by Washington whom was then a volunteer aide-de-camp to Braddock.
-The expedition consisted in 1300 British troops, they fought against 300 Indian warriors and some French troops, Battle of the Monongahela resulted in the death of 456 British troops and 422 British injured, Braddock was severely injured and died after the battle, he was buried in a secret location in order to protect his grave.
+The expedition consisted in 1,300 British troops, they fought against 300 native warriors and some French troops, Battle of the Monongahela resulted in the death of 456 British troops and 422 British injured, Braddock was severely injured and died after the battle, he was buried in a secret location in order to protect his grave.